-Race or Ethnicity X Agile working should have no impact based on race and ethnicity as it will be open to employees from all work groups (except when it does not meet clinical needs of service users).
+Race or Ethnicity x Agile working should have no impact based on race and ethnicity as it will be open to employees from all work groups (except when it does not meet clinical needs of service users).
 The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified.
 Trust profile shows 37% BME, 50.6% white and 7.8% left blank and 4.7% did not state.
-The aim of the policy and homeworking guidance is to provide managers and employees an understanding of the process for agreeing and establishing how to set up a safe and secure agile working Including Curey or Demonsor environment.
-Trust recognises that Agile working arrangements will not be suitable for every service, role, or employee. training does employees have e to respond to the cu se of mixed heritage, asylum seekers and refugees What Itural needs of different ethnic groups? vith people who do not have English as a first language?
+The aim of the policy and homeworking guidance is to provide managers and employees an understanding of the process for agreeing and establishing how to set up a safe and secure agile working --------------------- -- --- environment.
+Trust recognises that Agile working arrangements will not be suitable for every service, role, or employee.
+Including Gypsy or Roma people, Irish people , those of mixed heritage, asylum seekers and refugees What training does employees have to respond to th e cultural needs of different ethnic groups?
+What arrangements are i n place to communic ate with people who do not have English as a first language?
 Religion or Belief x Agile working should have no impact based on religion or belief as it will be open to employees from all work groups (except when it does not meet clinical needs of service users).
 Trust profile 40.46% Christian; 19.18% do not wish to disclose; 10.97% Atheism; 8.64% are unspecified and 7.76% Islam and 'Other'; 2.91% Sikhism;1.70% Hinduism.
 Anyone can make a make request to work from home via the Trust's Flexible Working Policy.
 The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified.
-Including humanists and nor Is there easy access to a pra our service delivery area? steps to make sure that spiritual requirements are met?
+Including humanists and non-believers Is there easy access to a prayer or quiet room to your service delivery area?
+When organising events Do you take neces sary steps to make sure that spiritual requirements are met?

 Sexual Orientation x Agile working will be available to all employees regardless of the sexual orientation they identify with.
 Trust profile 71.60% Heterosexual/straight; 16.11% did not state but declined to respond; 8.67% unspecified; 2.02% Gay or Lesbian and 1.42% Bisexual.
 The aim of the policy is to provide another option to employees/workers in conjunction with the Trust's Flexible Working Policy.
 The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified.
-Including gay men, lesbians, and bisexual people Does your service use visual images that could be people from any background or are the images mainly heterosexual couples?
+Including gay men, lesbians, ar nd bisexual people

+Does your service use visual images that could be people from any background or are the images mainly heterosexual couples?
 Does staff in your workplace feel comfortable about being 'out' or would office culture make them feel this might not be a good idea?